Pacific Jewel Cabins

-Pacific Jewel has the most balconies of all the ships in the current P&O fleet: 132 balcony cabins, and 36 mini-suites.
+Pacific Jewel has the most balconies of all the ships in the current P&O fleet: 162 balcony cabins, and 36 mini-suites with private balconies.
 It far outranks sister ship Pacific Pearl, which has only 64 in total, made up of 28 balcony cabins and 36 mini-suites.
-While the accommodations on Pacific Jewel only received minor attention in the ship's prelaunch makeover, they have since had more major renovations and been greatly improved.
+While the accommodations on Pacific Jewel only received minor attention in the ship's prelaunch makeover, they have since had further renovations and been greatly improved.

-Pacific Jewel has 430 standard outside cabins, 208 standard inside cabins, 162 balcony cabins and 36 mini-suites with balconies.
+Pacific Jewel has 430 standard ocean-view cabins, 208 standard interior cabins, 162 balcony cabins and 36 mini-suites with balconies.
 The ship also has 20 sets of interconnecting cabins (inside, outside and balcony combinations), another bonus for groups or families.
 These cabins are also available in twin-twin, triple-triple, and quad-quad formats.
 There are 10 accessible cabins, which are a mixture of insides and outsides.

-All rooms have standard accessories, including a flat-screen TVs, mini-fridges, safes, and hair dryers.
+All rooms have standard accessories, including flat-screen TVs, mini-fridges, safes and hair dryers.
 Complimentary toiletries are provided and include body wash in a refillable container in the shower and sachets of environmentally friendly shampoo and conditioner.
-A kit containing a bathrobe and slippers is an additional cost of A$29 unless you're in a suite.
+A kit containing a bathrobe and slippers is an additional cost of AU$25 unless you're in a suite.

 Interior: Inside staterooms are also distributed throughout the ship, and they're the same size as their outside counterparts at just more than 186 square feet (17.3 square metres).
 They can sleep two, three or four people with two lower beds and two upper Pullmans.
 They also have small bathrooms with only a shower and toilet and a little storage in each.